opynfinance/GammaProtocol/docs/contracts-documentation/Controller.md

 ### Function `_settleVault(struct Actions.SettleVaultArgs _args) internal`

-settle a vault after expiry, removing the remaining collateral in a vault after both long and short oToken payouts have been removed
+settle a vault after expiry, removing the net proceeds/collateral after both long and short oToken payouts have settled

-deletes a vault of vaultId after remaining collateral is removed, cannot be called when system is paused
+deletes a vault of vaultId after net proceeds/collateral is removed, cannot be called when system is fullyPaused

 #### Parameters: